gerencianet/gn-api-sdk-php/README.md

 Then open any example in your browser.

-:warning: Some examples require you to change some parameters to work, like examples/charge/detail.php where you must change the id parameter.
+:warning: Some examples require you to change some parameters to work, like `examples/charge/oneStepBillet.php` or `examples/pix/charge/create.php` where you must change the id parameter.

 ## Version Guidance